FAQ

 What do I do at work?

-I am a deckhand on a large passenger ferry.
+I am a deckhand on a 500ft commercial passenger ferry.
 I work 2 week watches/shifts and live onboard the ship during that time.
-Deckhands have a really wide variety of tasks they perform onboard, so I kind of just do various little jobs like keeping lookout (mostly for whales and logs), loading traffic and inspecting equipment.
-The job itself is very easy.
-I am currently working on my qualifications to become a ship's officer in a manner known as 'coming up through the hawse pipe', where I take a number of individual courses as outlined in the STCW-equivalent canadian marine regulations.
+Deckhands have a really wide variety of general tasks they perform onboard, so I kind of just do various small jobs like keeping lookout (mostly for whales and big logs), loading traffic and inspecting equipment.

 How did you get into this line of work?